Implantable Cardioverter Defibrillator (ICD) Insertion

 Arrange to have someone drive you home from the hospital after your release.

-You should be able to return to your daily routine within a few days.
-Your doctor
+You should be able to return to your daily routine in a few days.
+Your healthcare

-You will most likely be able to resume your usual diet, unless your doctor tells you
+You will most likely be able to resume your normal diet, unless your healthcare provider

 Keep the insertion site clean and dry.
 You will be given instructions about bathing

-Your doctor will give you specific instructions about driving.
-You will not be able
+and showering.
+Your healthcare provider will give you specific instructions about

 You will be given specific instructions about what to do the first time your ICD delivers